-Research proves it: A study published in the Journal of Psychosomatic Obstetrics & Gynecology looked at women aged 20-35 who were suffering from PMS, and concluded that taking an omega-3 supplement supported good health during menstruation.
+Research proves it, too: A study published in the Journal of Psychosomatic Obstetrics & Gynecology looked at women aged 20-35 who were suffering from PMS, and concluded that taking an omega-3 supplement supported good health during menstruation.

-Dr. Sheeva recommends purified fish oil, but advises steering away from cod liver oil, as some have very high levels of vitamins A and D and can contain heavy metals.
+Dr. Talebian recommends purified fish oil, but advises steering away from cod liver oil, as some have very high levels of vitamins A and D and can contain heavy metals.

 Diindolylmethane, or DIM, is the breakdown product of indole 3-carbinol, the phytochemical found in veggies like broccoli, Brussels sprouts, and cabbage.
-And it packs a powerful punch for your whole body.
-Basically, it’s an antioxidant that aids in promoting a healthy estrogen balance, Dr. Sherwood notes.
+It packs a powerful punch for your whole body but specifically aids in promoting a healthy estrogen balance.

 Plus, DIM improves the healthy utilization of the hormone testosterone.
-(Yep, even women need this hormone).
-“Testosterone balance aids bone health, brain health, heart health, and sexual health,” she says.
+(Yep, even women need testosterone.)
+“Testosterone balance aids bone health, brain health, heart health, and sexual health,” says Dr. Michele Sherwood, DO, co-author of Fork Your Diet and founder of the Functional Medical Institute of Tulsa, Oklahoma.
 DIM also promotes a healthy metabolism.
 Win-win!

-L-arginine, an amino acid and a building block of protein, promotes various functions in the body.
-L-Arginine becomes nitric oxide (a blood vessel-widening agent called a vasodilator) in the body, which helps promote healthy blood pressure.
-Dr. Talebian also likes it for women’s health.
+L-Arginine, an amino acid and a building block of protein, promotes various functions in the body, but Dr. Talebian especially likes it for women’s health.

-“This [is an] amino acid that helps with cell division, immune function, and the release of hormones,” says Dr. Talebian. “
+“This [is an] amino acid that helps with cell division, immune function, and the release of hormones,” says Talebian.

 This is one of the most important nutrients for reproductive health, notes nutritionist Victoria J. Lindsay, RD.
 “Folate is a type of B-vitamin required for DNA synthesis and the formation of new cells in the body,” Lindsay explains.